mnr/writing-wip/hotmeal.md

 Lupe and Araci enter the restaurant and video screens scattered around the bar show a cartoon sushi chef cheerfully welcoming them for dinner.
 They sit at an open table.
 Four segments of a donut-shaped platform in the center of their table drop out of sight, one at a time, then rise up bearing drinks or food.

 Araci retrieves a beer, Lupe an old-fashioned; The empty squares drop, then return with a bowl of peanuts and a salad.
 A robotic chef at the side of the room whirs, mixing drinks and chopping food.
-It's programmed to present Araci and Lupe with the most profitable menu.
+It’s programmed to present Araci and Lupe with the most profitable menu.

 “So.
 Whodunit?” asks Araci.
 “Robin thinks it was the friendly folks at Hestia.
 My mystery caller from Hestia thinks Dakota precipitated a fatal accident.”